Michoel-89/Michoel-89/README.md

 * 🚀  Currently working on [Fit-Tracker](https://github.com/Michoel-89/Fit-Tracker)
 * 🏈  New York Giants Fan
 * 📉  Stock Market Researcher
-* 🤝  I'm open to collaborating on any interesting projects that you may have.
+* 🤝  Open to collaborating on any interesting projects that you may have.
 * ✉️  You can contact me at [michoelr111@gmail.com](mailto:michoelr111@gmail.com)

 <!--